 consider possible changes, and other options, an advance publication, coordination, notification and recording procedures for frequency assignments pertaining to satellite networks

+WMO Position:

 This standing agenda item to the WRCs deals with any possible changes to the Radio Regulations affecting the advance publication, coordination, notification and recording of satellite networks.
 WMO will support changes to the Radio Regulations that would improve the advance publication, coordination, notification and recording procedures for satellite networks.

 Agenda item 9.1.2